psf/pyperf/doc/api.rst

       divide raw timings by ``loops x inner_loops`` (*loops* and *inner_loops* parameters).

-      :func:`perf_counter` should be used to measure the elapsed time.
+      :func:`time.perf_counter` should be used to measure the elapsed time.

       *name* is the benchmark name, it must be unique in the same script.